LSSTDESC/SN-PWV/docs/source/overview/install.rst

 .. code-block:: bash

-   conda env create --file SN-PWV/cori_env.yml -y
+   conda env create --file SN-PWV/cori_env.yml

 You can now activate and deactivate the Python environment for this project at will.
 When working inside the environment, the necessary environmental variables will already be set.